FranRod2310/ProjectsSoftwareEngineeringCourse/SE202526/Milestone2/CodeMetrics/FranciscoRodrigues/README.md

 <img width="2208" height="1039" alt="image" src="https://github.com/user-attachments/assets/83f3b8c7-a111-4271-8345-31378f039810" />

-On the chart we can see that the most of the
+On the chart we can see that the most of the packets have a high value, this means that they are unstable.
+This can be problematic because if there is something that needs to be changed in the way things are done, you need to pay extra attention to how other classes use this packet.

 **Distance**